chucknado/zpu/README.md

 ## Batch publishing tool

-This tool batch-publishes transformed DITA files to Help Center.
+This tool batch-publishes HTML files transformed from DITA to Help Center.

 ### Limitation